 Later, within the safe confines of my casita and on my soft fluffy bed, sleep came hard.
 Maybe because I kept thinking of the day’s activities that made that day, by far, the most memorable birthday I’ve ever had.
 And yet I realized I was pretty much alone for at least the better part of the day.
 I thought of my loved ones back home.
 I thought about the small band of officemates who celebrated my birthday at the office that noon in my absence.
 I thought about Mr. Chairman and Joe.
 I thought about the sea outside lapping on now-familiar shores.
 The sea has no memory, they say.

 But I had a feeling I couldn’t sleep at the thought of Claudia Schiffer sleeping in the same bed, under the same blanket, maybe using the same pillow, tossing and turning.
 Two kindred spirits separated only by time.
-Then I wondered how the casita of the beautiful Nicole Kidman would have been like.
-How it would have been like to lay in her soft bed.
-But my mind inevitably drifted to the bulging figure of Tom right beside gorgeous Nicole.
+Then I wondered how the casita of the beautiful Beyonce would have been like.
+How it would have been like to lay in her soft bed and dream in her space under a thousand stars.
+But my mind inevitably drifted to the bulging figure of Jay-Z right beside gorgeous Beyonce.
 I stifled the idea.
 No romance there.
-At least none anymore.
+I suppose, none anymore.

 And how about Samuel Jackson’s bed?